Due Sunday, September 4, 2022

-Public Art Saint Paul is a nonprofit that places artists in leading roles in our community to shape public spaces, improve city systems, and deepen civic engagement.
-These artists bring bold and creative leadership to the table with new ways of solving problems, and a focus on creating an inclusive, sustainable civic life.
-PASP creates places of beauty, reflection, and engagement within the urban landscape—from Minnesota Rocks sculptures throughout the City, to Comforting Climate—a sculpture that literally glows in the dark— to Urban Flower Field in Lowertown, our Pop-Up Meeting with actual popsicles, to Art of Food in Frogtown and Rondo, eARTh Lab workshops, our Night Light Festival, and more!
-You might be most familiar with our Sidewalk Poetry Program, which has printed poems written by St. Paul residents and stamped 1,100 of them into city sidewalks.
-They are enjoyed by thousands of people each year!
+Public Art Saint Paul is a private nonprofit that places artists in leading roles in our community to shape public spaces, improve city systems, and deepen civic engagement.
+These artists bring bold and creative leadership to the table with new ways of solving problems and a focus on creating an inclusive, sustainable civic life.
+PASP creates places of beauty, reflection, and engagement within the urban landscape—from Minnesota Rocks sculptures throughout the city parks to programs and sculptures at Western Sculpture Park to The Art of Food in Frogtown and Rondo, and our Night Light Festival in Fall 2021 and more!
+Our Sidewalk Poetry Program has stamped sidewalks with 1,100 poems, enjoyed by thousands each year.

 We are looking for an administrative intern to help with an assortment of tasks that provide a behind-the-scenes perspective of the nitty-gritty workings of a small nonprofit.
 This role requires on-site work in our office, as well as remote work from home.
-The intern will primarily work with the PASP staff on the following tasks, yet other duties may be assigned as needed:
+The intern will primarily work with several PASP staff on the following tasks, yet other duties may be assigned as needed:

 Skills and Interest

-Please email your resume and a cover letter to email@example.com by Sunday, January 30, 2022, midnight.
+Please email your resume and a cover letter to email@example.com by Sunday, September 4, 2022.

 PASP office safety approaches to COVID:

-This internship comes with a stipend of $1,500 in two payment increments.
+This internship comes with a stipend of $1,500 in two or three payment increments.

 PASP is committed to supporting students in applying for course credit or internship scholarships as well if that is something that is possible.